AymenCity/AymenCity.github.io/README.md

 **Restaurant Booking Web App**

-User-friendly, secure, and responsive booking web app for Lancaster’s Restaurant.
-Built with PHP8+, MySQL, HTML5, CSS3, and Twig, following MVC architecture.
-Includes user registration, login, booking management, and dynamic calendar/email generation.
-Input validation uses HTML5 and client-side JavaScript.
+A secure, user-friendly web app for Lancaster’s Restaurant that handles booking management with dynamic calendars and email notifications.
+Developed with PHP8+, MySQL, and Twig, following MVC architecture, and featuring user registration and login.
 - View the [GitHub repository](https://github.com/AymenCity/lancasters-web-dev-bookings) or [watch the demo](https://www.youtube.com/watch?v=vUSSnuNil-w) on YouTube

 ![Home](/assets/img/l_home.png)